The Best UK Specialty Coffee Roasters in 2024

 Caravan coffee roasters operates out of a huge, 790 square metre (8,500 sq ft) redeveloped Victorian warehouse on North Road in Islington.

-The facility houses offices, labs, its roastery, a space to hold training and events, and a climate-controlled green storage to ensure that the coffee is kept in optimum conditions.
+The facility houses offices, labs, a roastery, a training and event space, and climate-controlled green storage to keep the coffee in optimum conditions.

 Caravan has a decent line up of espresso and filter coffees to choose from.
 Choose between a traditional espresso blend or a single origin.
 Amongst the filters are the usual single origin offerings, but Caravan also has their famous Special BRÜ filter blend, which is now celebrating its tenth anniversary.